 Free trading newsletter

-The NanoTrader platform offers a great variety of drawing tools.
+NanoTrader offers many drawing tools.
 New drawing tools are added on a regular basis.
 The drawing tools can be set to provide e-mail, pop-up and sound alarms.

 The ABCD tool helps the trader to define a potential target based on market movement.
 Connect relevant highs and lows and a target area is drawn.

 This example shows a target for a market in a negative trend.
 The market initially goes towards the target but then changes direction.

 The tick measurer indicates the number of ticks in a movement.

 This example shows a forex pair which moved up 832 ticks in one day.

 Support and resistance

 Support and resistance are key trading concepts.
 Whatever your strategy, always keep an eye on support and resistance in the chart.
 Once resistance is broken, it becomes support and vice versa.

 This example shows a market which bounced three times off the resistance level.